cody82/DownSite/README.md

 ##How to use
 * Download a release/source and start the DownSite project.
-* Point your browser to "http://<your_computer_name>:1337/".
+* Point your browser to "http://< your_computer_name >:1337/".
 An example website shows up.
-* Point your browser to "http://<your_computer_name>:1337/admin.html" and login with username "admin" and password "downsite".
+* Point your browser to "http://< your_computer_name >:1337/admin.html" and login with username "admin" and password "downsite".
 * You can now start editing the website.
-* Press <ENTER> in the console window to generate a static website.
+* Press < ENTER > in the console window to generate a static website.
 The output will be placed in the "output" director.

 ##Features
 * Images are automatically scaled down and will be displayed in the right resolution according to screen size in newer browsers.